Zomievey/midterm/readME.md

 const greeter = sayHello.bind({ name: 'John' });

-a.
+---->a.
 Binding the context of "this" to the object passed to the bind method.
 b.
 Edits the name variable passed to the original sayHello function.
 c.
 Creating an object called name and adding a property called name with a value of "John".